-There’s no question that communicating research findings may represent a challenge with the need to strike a balance between an easily accessible and understandable report on the one hand and a detailed explanation of difficult research results on the other.
-The Institute for Parliamentary Research attaches great importance to communicating its research findings about parties and parliamentarism to the public sphere.
+There’s no question that communicating research findings may represent a challenge with the need to strike a balance between an easily accessible and understandable report on the one hand and a detailed explanation of ambiguous research results on the other.
+The Institute for Parliamentary Research attaches great importance to communicating its research findings of parties and parliamentarism to the public sphere.
 This also includes exchanges with journalists and media professionals.

 Several reports about the foundation, its functioning and its research work have been published (for example in SPIEGEL or the Uni-Journal Scientia-Halensis).
 In interviews (z.B.
 DAS PARLAMENT, ZDF, MDR) or through journalistic background discussions, we seek to explain the basic principles of parliamentary practice.
 Journalists are welcome at our events, the F.A.Z. reported in detail about a workshop on the opening of the IParl in Berlin.
 We are also involved in the analysis of current political events (e.g. ZEIT Magazin, WELT and Rechercheverbund von NDR, WDR und Süddeutsche Zeitung).
 This can sometimes be more demanding than it may seem, e.g. when politics is to be explained to children (e.g. for the children's magazine ZEIT LEO) or foreign correspondents look at events in Germany from a completely different angle (e.g. Infobae from Argentina or Izvestja from Russia or the European media network EURACTIV).